opennorth/govkit-ca/README.md

 Govkit-CA's main repository is on GitHub: [http://github.com/jpmckinney/govkit-ca](http://github.com/jpmckinney/govkit-ca), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

-# TODOs

-* Write tests
-* Add a `ElectoralDistrict` class to convert IDs to English and french names.

 Copyright (c) 2011 James McKinney, released under the MIT license